-Public participation in county-sponsored amendments will vary.
-Some county-sponsored amendments will include specific public participation opportunities during this phase of the process.
-Some county-sponsored amendments may have already been developed through a separate public process and therefore won't have specific additional opportunities for public participation during this phase of the process.
+Public participation in the development of county-sponsored amendments varied.
+Some county-sponsored amendments included specific public participation opportunities during this phase of the process.
+Some county-sponsored amendments were already developed through a separate public process and therefore did not have specific additional opportunities for public participation during this phase of the process.
 Public review of all proposed amendments will occur during the consideration phase later in this process.

-County-sponsored amendments will be in development through March 2018 following their own process.
-Click the blue box above to learn more about county-sponsored amendments in development and how you can participate.
+Click the blue box above to learn more about how county-sponsored amendments in development were developed.

 What is the purpose of a Comprehensive Plan amendment application?

 Comprehensive Plan amendment applications provide an opportunity for interested parties to propose legislative changes to the content of the Kitsap County Comprehensive Plan, including the land use designation of property on the Land Use Map and corresponding changes to the zoning classification on the Zoning Map.
 The specific types of eligible applications for the 2018 process were determined during the scoping phase.
 All applications are reviewed against the decision criteria provided in Section 21.08.070 of the Kitsap County Code.